SystemRDL/PeakRDL-regblock/docs/cpuif/customizing.rst

 to customize and existing CPUIF definition.

-The SystemVerilog interface definition bundled with this project for :ref:`cpuif_axi4lite` uses the following style and naming conventions:
+As an example, let's use the SystemVerilog interface definition for :ref:`cpuif_axi4lite` that is bundled with this project.
+This interface uses following style and naming conventions:

 * SystemVerilog interface type name is ``axi4lite_intf``
 * Defines modports named ``master`` and ``slave``
 * Interface signals are all upper-case: ``AWREADY``, ``AWVALID``, etc...

-Lets assume your preferred SV interface uses a slightly different naming convention:
+Lets assume your preferred SV interface definition uses a slightly different naming convention:

 * SystemVerilog interface type name is ``axi4_lite_interface``
 * Modports are capitalized and use suffixes ``Master_mp`` and ``Slave_mp``